AnonymouX47/term-image/docs/source/glossary.rst

    descendant
-      Refers to an attribute, property or setting set on a class which applies to that class and all its subclasses for which the attribute, property or setting is not explicitly set or unset.
+      Refers to an attribute, property or setting set on a class which applies to that class and all its subclasses on which the attribute, property or setting is unset.